manahiyo831/RadioFieldAR_tinySA-ULTRA/README.md

 https://developers.google.com/ar/develop/runtime

 Basically you need to set several setting to tinySA.
-This app is just getting marker data from it.
+This app is only getting peek marker data from it.

 Measurement speed depends on tinySA settings.